 Jewish Community in Chattanooga

 Chattanooga has an old and thriving Jewish community.
-Our community supports three synagogues:
+Our community supports two synagogues:

 •Our own B’nai Zion Congregation (Conservative)